fmrtl73/pxdocs/content/portworx-install-with-kubernetes/autopilot/use-cases/autogrow-pool.md

 ## Prerequisites

-* **Portworx version**: Autopilot uses Portworx APIs to expand storage pools which is available only in PX 2.3.1 and above
+* **Portworx version**: Autopilot uses Portworx APIs to expand storage pools which is available only in Portworx 2.3.1 and above
 * **Portworx cloud drives**: Your Portworx installation must use one of the supported cloud drives where Portworx provisions the backing drives using the cloud provider
 * **Autopilot version**: 1.0.0 and above